PigeonProtocolConsortium/pigeon-spec/README.md

 Complicated features, such as network support, are ignored in favor of an easy-to-implement standard.

-The Pigeon protocol uses Lipmaa links, so you can verify a feed without downloading all messages.
-This was inspired by the work of the Bamboo protocol.

 # Influences

 Pigeon borrows many of the ideas set forth by the